Safety Policy and Philosophy

 Training and Technology

 Alpha’s affiliated operations routinely collaborate with academic institutions as well as federal and state agencies to facilitate testing of new concepts and technologies in the areas of safety and health.
-In 2016, we collaborated with the Virginia Department of Mines, Minerals and Energy to produce a training video that demonstrated critical decision-making needed in a life-threatening situation underground.
+In 2016, we collaborated with Virginia Department of Energy to produce a training video that demonstrated critical decision-making needed in a life-threatening situation underground.
 The “Miners’ Bond” received the Grand Prize for the best overall miner training material in the nation awarded at the National Mine Health and Safety Academy TRAM Conference.
-The award winning video can be viewed here, on the Miners’ Bond video on Virginia DMME’s YouTube channel.
+The award winning video can be viewed here, on the Miners’ Bond video on Virginia Department of Energy’s YouTube channel.

 Alpha’s affiliates take steps to utilize the latest technology and methods whenever possible in order to provide the best safety and protection for our employees.
 Many safety and training devices have been put into service within our organization long before being required by federal and state regulations.
 For example, first generation real-time personal dust monitors (PDM) were purchased and used in numerous engineering studies long before MSHA regulations requiring such devices went into effect.
 They have assisted in improving operator positioning to reduce dust exposures, as well as identifying specific sources of respirable dust.